mo00ot/Winget-automation/README.md

 winget install 7zip.7zip
 if %ERRORLEVEL% EQU 0 Echo 7zip installed successfully.   %ERRORLEVEL%

-- for update programs or if you have pre installed winget remove the file named Winget installer.ps1 and remove the second line from winget.bat
+- for update programs or if you have pre installed winget: remove the file named Winget installer.ps1 and remove the second line from winget.bat